ericman314/UnitMath/README.md

 - `prefixMax` -- *Default:* `1000`.
 When choosing a prefix, the largest formatted value of a `unit` that is allowed.

-- `prefixesToChooseFrom` -- *Default:* `'common'`.
-When choosing a prefix, whether to consider all allowed prefixes or just the common ones for that unit.
-Possible values are `'common'` and `'all'`.
+- `formatPrefixDefault` -- *Default:* `none`.
+Sets the default behavior when formatting units that do not have a `formatPrefixes` property. `'all'` will cause the formatter to use all prefixes in that unit's prefix set, while `'none'` will not use any prefixes to format a unit.

 - `simplify` -- *Default:* `'auto'`.
 Specifies if UnitMath should attempt to simplify the units before formatting as a string.
 Possible values are `'auto'`, `'always'`, or `'never'`.
 If `'auto'` or `'always'`, then `u.toString()` essentially becomes equivalent to `u.simplify().toString()`.
 The original `u` is never modified.
 When `'auto'` is used, simplification is skipped if the unit is valueless or was constructed using the `to()` method.

 - `simplifyThreshold` -- *Default:* `2`.
-A factor that affects whether the `format` method will output the original unit or a simplified version.
-The original unit will always be output unless the 'complexity' of the unit is reduced by an amount equal to or greater than the `simplifyThreshold`.
-A lower value results in more units being simplified, while a higher number results in fewer units being simplified.
+A setting that affects whether the `format` method will output the original unit or a simplified version.
+The unit will be simplified only if the complexity is reduced by an amount equal to or greater than the `simplifyThreshold`.
 The complexity of a unit is roughly equal to the number of 'symbols' that are required to write the unit.
+A lower value of `simplifyThreshold` results in more units being simplified, while a higher value results in fewer units being simplified.

   ```js
   unit('8 kg m / s^2').format() // 8 N